2017 Navy Midshipmen football team: At Houston

-vs. Army
+Vs. Army

-vs. Virginia (Military Bowl)
+Vs. Virginia (Military Bowl)

 With their fourth bowl game victory in five seasons, Navy ran the ball 76 times for 452 rushing yards and scored seven rushing touchdowns.
-All TD's came from quarterbacks Malcolm Perry and Zach Abey.
-Getting his third start at QB, Perry rushed for two touchdowns and led the Midshipmen with 114 rushing yards.
+All touchdowns came from quarterbacks Malcolm Perry and Zach Abey.
+Getting his third start at quarterback, Perry rushed for two touchdowns and led the Midshipmen with 114 rushing yards.
 Abey came into the game after Perry suffered a foot injury in the third quarter and scored five rushing touchdowns with 88 total yards.
-Abey became the 5th player in FBS and Military Bowl history to rush for five touchdowns in a FBS bowl game, joining Barry Sanders and Kareem Hunt.
+Abey became the fifth player in FBS and Military Bowl history to rush for five touchdowns in a FBS bowl game, joining Barry Sanders and Kareem Hunt.